-Since the beginning of the coronavirus pandemic the potential impact arising from increased death claims due to Covid-19 has been estimated and allowances made for market fluctuations followings falls in equity markets and government bond yields, credit spread widening and exchange rate movements.
-The impact analysis concluded that the solvency of the Company has not been materially affected and the Company remains in a strong position.
+Since the beginning of the coronavirus pandemic the potential impact arising from increased death claims due to Covid-19 has been estimated and allowances made for market fluctuations following falls in equity markets and government bond yields, credit spread widening and exchange rate movements.
+The Company continues to monitor its own solvency position and has remained in a strong position throughout the pandemic.